SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Cute Pets

-The gummy brick is a deadly ooze-a monster shaped of acidic goo and driven by endless hunger.
+The gummy brick is a deadly ooze—a monster shaped of acidic goo and driven by endless hunger.
 But when properly trained, kobolds find these mindless predators good company.
-They also love the company of shieldscale drangolins-draconic pangolins-who they train to dig residential tunnel networks, neutralize enemy fortifications, and burrow up into the center of an enemy camp with a dozen kobold minions at their side.
+They also love the company of shieldscale drangolins—draconic pangolins—who they train to dig residential tunnel networks, neutralize enemy fortifications, and burrow up into the center of an enemy camp with a dozen kobold minions at their side.

 #### Kobold Languages